zachleat/zachleat.com/_posts/2022-07-29-build-benchmark.md

 ### Summary

-_updated August 3, 2022 with notes about file-based routing of markdown in Remix and Next.js, as well as Astro MDX._
+_Updated August 3, 2022 with notes about file-based routing of markdown in Remix and Next.js, as well as Astro MDX._

 1. Hugo remains the undisputed speed champ—no question about that.
 1. Eleventy was the fastest JavaScript-based generator.